An introduction to filtered and synthetic spectra: Spectral sequences

 For completeness, we compare the above construction of the underlying spectral sequence with some other ones appearing in the literature.

 \begin{remark}[Alternative constructions] We used exact couples in our definition of the underlying spectral sequence, as this fits most closely with the explanation given in \cref{ch:informal_sseq}.
 There are a number of alternative approaches in the literature, including at least the following. \begin{itemize} \item Cartan--Eilenberg systems \cite[Section~XV.7]{cartan_eilenberg_homological_algebra}, which are also used by Lurie in \cite[Section~1.2.2]{HA}. \item Coherent cochain complexes in spectra, introduced by Ariotta \cite{ariotta_cochain_complexes}. \item The d\'ecalage functor on the level of filtered spectra.
-This was introduced by Antieau, first written down by Hedenlund \cite[Part~II]{hedenlund_phd} and later by Antieau \cite{antieau_decalage}. \end{itemize} All of these approaches agree, as a consequence of the following results. \begin{itemize} \item Ariotta \cite[Theorem~3.19]{ariotta_cochain_complexes} constructs an equivalence of $\infty$-categories from $\Filhat\Sp$ to coherent cochain complexes in spectra. \item Let $X$ be a filtered spectrum.
+D\'ecalage was introduced by Deligne for chain complexes \cite{deligne_hodge_theory_II}, and later generalised to cosimplicial objects by Levine \cite{levine_slice_ANSS}, and generalised to filtered spectra by Antieau, as first written down by Hedenlund \cite[Part~II]{hedenlund_phd} and later by Antieau \cite{antieau_decalage}. \end{itemize} All of these approaches agree, as a consequence of the following results. \begin{itemize} \item Ariotta \cite[Theorem~3.19]{ariotta_cochain_complexes} constructs an equivalence of $\infty$-categories from $\Filhat\Sp$ to coherent cochain complexes in spectra. \item Let $X$ be a filtered spectrum.
 This gives rise to a Cartan--Eilenberg system via \cite[Definition~1.2.2.9]{HA}.
 Iterating the d\'ecalage functor on filtered spectra also results in a spectral sequence.
-Antieau \cite[Theorem~4.13]{antieau_decalage} shows that the spectral sequence arising from this Cartan--Eilenberg system is isomorphic to the one arising from iterating the d\'ecalage functor.
-More generally, he shows this when working with filtered objects of a stable $\infty$-category with sequential limits and colimits that is equipped with a t-structure. \item Let $X$ be a filtered spectrum.
+Antieau \cite[Theorem~4.13]{antieau_decalage} showed that the spectral sequence arising from this Cartan--Eilenberg system is isomorphic to the one arising from iterating the d\'ecalage functor.
+More generally, he showed this when working with filtered objects of a stable $\infty$-category with sequential limits and colimits that is equipped with a t-structure. \item Let $X$ be a filtered spectrum.
 This gives rise to both a Cartan--Eilenberg system as before, as well as to an exact couple via \cref{constr:underlying_sseq}.
-Creemers \cite[Theorem~5.1]{julie_creemers_masters} shows that the spectral sequence arising from this Cartan--Eilenberg system is isomorphic to the one arising from this exact couple. \end{itemize} \end{remark}
+The two resulting spectral sequences are isomorphic; see the discussion in \cite[page~336]{cartan_eilenberg_homological_algebra}, or, e.g., Creemers \cite[Theorem~5.1]{julie_creemers_masters} for a detailed argument. \end{itemize} \end{remark}

 \begin{remark} We use the variant of a spectral sequence that computes homotopy classes out of a compact object.
 Alternatively, as in \cite[Section~1.2.2]{HA}, one can also start with a stable $\infty$-category equipped with a t-structure, and set up a spectral sequence to compute the heart-valued homotopy groups.
 One should assume that heart-valued homotopy groups preserve sequential colimits for this to work in a reasonable generality. \end{remark}